-1.14 COMPLAINT POLICY AND PROCEDURES
+2.14 COMPLAINT POLICY AND PROCEDURES

-- A. PER-18.01 Title VI External Nondiscrimination Policy procedures apply to all complaints filed under Title VI of the Civil Rights Act of 1964, as amended, Section 504 of the Rehabilitation Act of 1973, Civil Rights Restoration Act of 1987 and the Americans with Disabilities Act of 1990 as they relate to any program or activity administered by ADOT, its subrecipients, consultants and contractors.
+- A. PER-18.01 External Nondiscrimination Policy procedures apply to all complaints filed under Title VI of the Civil Rights Act of 1964, as amended, Section 504 of the Rehabilitation Act of 1973, Civil Rights Restoration Act of 1987 and the Americans with Disabilities Act of 1990 as they relate to any program or activity administered by ADOT, its subrecipients, consultants and contractors.
 Intimidation or retaliation as a result of a complaint is prohibited by law. - B. In addition to these procedures, complainants reserve the right to file formal complaints with other state or federal agencies or to seek private counsel for complaints alleging discrimination.
-Every effort will be made to resolve complaints informally at ADOT and the subrecipient level. - C. Any person, specific class of persons or entity that believes they have been subjected to discrimination on the basis of disability may file a formal complaint with ADOT's Civil Rights Office.
-A copy of the Complaint Form may be accessed electronically.
+Every effort will be made to resolve complaints informally at ADOT and the subrecipient level. - C. Any individual, specific class of individuals or entity that believes they have been subjected to discrimination on the basis of disability may file a formal complaint with ADOT's Civil Rights Office.
+A copy of the Complaint Form may be accessed electronically. - D. Discrimination on the Basis of Association